RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

         ret
 ```

 As we can see, the assembly is a fairly literal translation of our Rust code.
-The compiler just removed the [`debug_assert!`](https://doc.rust-lang.org/std/macro.debug_assert.html) (as it should) and precomputed `255.0 / 31.0`.
+The compiler just removed the `debug_assert!` ([as it should](https://doc.rust-lang.org/std/macro.debug_assert.html)) and precomputed `255.0 / 31.0`.
 There are two things that stick out however:

 1. `f32::round` is a function call.
 Apparently, there is no instruction for rounding, so it has to be done in software.
 Software implementations are typically a lot slower than hardware instructions, so this likely costs a lot.
-2. The `minss` and `maxss` instructions.
+2. The `minss` and `maxss` instructions for `as u8`.
 These are used to clamp the floating-point value to the range 0-255 before converting it to an integer.
 We don't really need this, so it would be nice to get rid of it.

 Since rounding results in a call to a function of unknown complexity, we'll start by optimizing the call to `f32::round`.